Efficient Bayesian Updates for Deep Active Learning via Laplace Approximations: Multi-class Last-Layer Update

-This approximation enables to capture a covariance between each pair of parameter vectors via the matrix $\boldsymbol{\hat{\Gamma}}$ and each pair of random Fourier features via the matrix $\mccov$.
+This approximation captures the covariance between each pair of parameter vectors via the matrix $\boldsymbol{\hat{\Gamma}}$ and each pair of hidden features via the matrix $\mccov$.
 Both matrices have to be iteratively recomputed while updating.
 We refer to \cite{spiegelhalter1990sequential} for more details.

-\cite{liu2020simple} presented an even faster approximation and showed its effectiveness in combination with SNGP for supervised learning.
-Therefore, we adopt this approximation as basis for our proposed updates in the multi-class setting.
+\cite{liu2022simple} presented an even faster approximation and showed its effectiveness in combination with an LA for supervised learning.
+Therefore, we employ this approximation in the multi-class setting.
 The idea is to determine an upper-bound covariance matrix shared by all class-wise parameter vectors in their respective multivariate normal distribution, which is then defined for class $y \in \Y$ as: